Messiah’s Best Shot

 - While Messiah is not requiring students to have the COVID-19 vaccination to enroll this fall, some enhancement programs, such as cross-cultural experiences and other international travel, may require students to be vaccinated.
 Additionally, some off-campus program partners, such as school districts for student teaching or healthcare clinical sites, may require students to be vaccinated to participate.

-- And most importantly … have a higher level of protection from infection and from spreading COVID-19 to others
+- And most importantly … have a higher level of protection from serious infection, hospitalization and from spreading COVID-19 to others

 And of course, with an increase of students and employees who are vaccinated, there is a collective community benefit of a reduced risk of spread of COVID-19 on campus—particularly in our congregate settings such as residence halls.